 The web world has really changed a lot in the past few years.
 If you see ten years back, you will notice that a common layout pattern was followed by various websites.
-The go-to pattern included a footer, header and the content area, which was the expected layout pattern for the website.
+The go-to pattern included a footer, header, and content area, which was the expected layout pattern for the website.
 The introduction of Micromedia Flash gave a new way to the era of alternate layouts that did not stick to this pattern.
-Though with the inception of Flash this formula faded for some time, but it is back with new advanced features.
+Though with the inception of Flash this formula faded for some time, it is back with new advanced features.

 1. Responsive Technology Is Here To Stay: This year will see a shift where people will be browsing on their mobile devices instead of desktops and laptops.
-Users who feel inconvenience in navigating a site on their smart phones are less likely to return to it.
+Users who feel inconvenience in navigating a site on their smartphones are less likely to return to it.
 It is necessary for the developer to consider user experience while developing a website.
 This is where responsive design technology comes into play.
 It allows a specific site to detect the screen size of the device on which it is being viewed and automatically adjusts itself to fit that screen size.
 Thus, it ensures the best possible user experience, regardless of the size and type of device.

 2. Added Elegance With Ghost Buttons: The popularity and use of ghost buttons will continue to increase as the trend of background images increases.
 This minimal & smart design element adds classic touch and elegance to a website and is a pleasure to use.
 This sophisticated feature is expected to gain new focus this year.
-So, be prepare to view more ghost buttons.
+So, be prepared to view more ghost buttons.
 This stylish and visually appealing button serves as one of the best ways to include a call-to-action on a background image.

-4. Emphasis On Typographic Design: The type-kits that allow use of beautiful typefaces and fonts have been usually expensive.
+4. Emphasis On Typographic Design: The type-kits that allow the use of beautiful typefaces and fonts have been usually expensive.
 Therefore the sites that rely on topographic design require large budgets, leaving behind the small companies out of that fun.
 This is however changing as the type-kits are becoming affordable and allowing theme designers to incorporate typographic flexibility in the themes, making type-centric and stylish design easily attainable for everyone having a WordPress theme.

 6. Interactive Navigation For unique experience: Most of the websites include a navigation bar at the home page’s top, but now, it is an outdated idea.
-Many brands are integrating navigation elements into the pictures of home page for an intuitive and creative experience.
+Many brands are integrating navigation elements into the pictures of the home page for an intuitive and creative experience.
 A website with interactive features engages visitors for a long time.
 Navigation will become simpler in 2015, making websites more user-friendly.
 Sticky or fixed navigation bars allow fast and convenient browsing.
-Furthermore, it is beneficial for content-rich websites as it avoids hassles of scrolling back for navigation.
+Furthermore, it is beneficial for content-rich websites as it avoids the hassles of scrolling back for navigation.

 8. Coding Automation Will Be Better: Gone are the times when just creating a quality code was enough.
 Today, there are countless people who can do this.
 Even, the need to code is declining with the inception of various coding automation tools.
-Adobe Reflow and Macaw are popular tools that allow designers to do most of the task of front-end coders.
+Adobe Reflow and Macaw are popular tools that allow designers to do most of the tasks of front-end coders.
 The tools are expected to become better and more sophisticated.
-Though these tools may not create better code than manual code, but still, it will be good enough and ultimately, will result in more ROI.
+Though these tools may not create better code than manual code, still, it will be good enough and ultimately, will result in more ROI.

 10. HD & 360° Images For Shopping Portals: Google Shopping 360° Product Images program allow manufacturers to produce and showcase high-quality product images (360°) on Google Product Listing Ads and Google Shopping.
 Once a manufacturer has created an account on Google Shopping 360° Product Images, they can ship the items for generation of 360° Product Images.
 These images may incorporate 3D models that are available for various products.
 If merchants are selling these products on Google Shopping, then the pictures will display with the list of retailers available.

-Though parallax sites are visually appealing, but do not rank well on search engines.
+Though parallax sites are visually appealing but do not rank well on search engines.
 Some are even too heavy to be quickly loaded on mobile devices.
 So, we need to wait & watch if the trend of parallax scrolling continues in 2015.
 360° Images for online shopping portals is another trend, which is likely to gain popularity in the coming years.